Quality Assurance Scheme (QAS) Committee – Lay member

 Next steps

-If, having read the documents above, you would like to express an interest in volunteering to join this Committee, please email hrsupport@actuaries.org.uk by the closing date of 28 June 2024 with:
+If, after reviewing the documents, you would like to express an interest in joining the Committee, please email HRSupport@actuaries.org.uk with:

-• your reason(s) for wishing to get involved
+• Your reasons for wishing to be involved

-• a brief copy of your CV and full contact details
+• A short CV and full contact details

-We are committed to promoting diversity, equality of opportunity, and inclusion, within all our vacancies and we actively encourage applications from a diverse range of potential candidates.
-Recognising and embracing the unique and diverse talents of our volunteers is fundamental to the success of our organisation.
+We are committed to diversity, equality of opportunity and inclusion, and we warmly encourage applications from candidates with a wide range of backgrounds and lived experiences.
+Embracing the unique contributions of our volunteers is fundamental to the success of the IFoA.

 Related resources